cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 involving unrecoverable errors.

 All ABCI methods return errors.
 An error in any of these methods represents a critical issue that CometBFT has no reasonable way to handle.
-If there is an error in one of these methods, the application must crash to ensure that an operator safely handles the error.
+Therefore, if there is an error in one of these methods, CometBFT will crash to ensure that an operator safely handles the error.

 In such cases, it is recommended that the application be terminated to avoid any further unintended consequences.